Edward-Motloung/react-simple-api/README.md

 The paginator component helps us paginate through the different users across different pages.

+All components are under the `/src/components` directory.
+All interfaces are under the `/src/interfaces` directory.
+All services are under the `/src/services` directory.

 ## To do
 - Complete all tests
 - Pagination UI not 100%